annashipman/annashipman.github.io/_posts/2022-03-22-meeting-check-in.md

 ## Keep them simple

-The purpose of the check-in is just so that everyone has a chance to practice speaking in that meeting and being heard, so it doesn't matter what is said.
+The purpose of the check-in is solely that everyone has a chance to practice speaking in that meeting and being heard.

-The idea is just that they've already spoken, before the time comes where they may have an important contribution to make.
+So it doesn't matter what is said, just that they've already spoken, before the time comes where they may have an important contribution to make.

 ## This is not a silver bullet